notCyloth/Cheatsheet/5 - Web/Webshell to Revshell.md

-Using a revshell, multiple ways can be done to get a revshell - but this way's consistent.
+Using a webshell, multiple ways can be done to get a revshell - but this way's consistent.

 Transfer nc to target!